 We recently obtained the KY Medicaid Award scoring – please e-mail us for a copy.
 The summary scoresheet of key sections – see Exhibit 2 on Page 2 – shows WCG had the highest total score at 1,548.5 vs. maximum of 1,650 followed by AET at 1,525.5.
 Passport had the lowest score of 1,315.5 followed by ANTM at 1,338.5.
 HUM, UNH, and MOH are in the middle of the pack with very close scores of 1,467.5 / 1,446.0 / 1,440.0 respectively.
 Overall the range of scores is relatively wide between winners and losers w/lowest scored winner MOH ~100 pts higher than runner-up ANTM – potentially making any appeal difficult.
 See Exhibit 1 on Page 2 and our previous note for estimated financial impact of the award where we see MOH (potentially adding ~3.1% to earnings power) as the biggest winner.
 We note both ANTM and Passport have protested these awards which were made under Governor Bevin’s administration.

 Search Coverage List, Models & Reports

-In June Individual Med Adv enrollment increased 7.5% y/y and Group Med Adv enrollment increased 8.5% y/y, producing total y/y Med Adv growth of 7.7% – 8.4% ex.
-MN market which declined y/y due to the ongoing cost plan conversion. ~65.0% of total Med Adv enrollment of 22.5M lives were in our covered co’s vs 61.1% of 20.9M lives a year ago.
-See Page 2 for data by plan and email us for tracking spreadsheet.
+In November Individual Med Adv enrollment increased 8.0% y/y and Group Med Adv enrollment increased 7.6% y/y, producing total y/y Med Adv growth of 7.9% or 8.7% ex.
+MN market which declined y/y due to the ongoing cost plan conversion.
+On an absolute basis total Med Adv enrollment increased by 1.68M members y/y and 1.62M YTD with our coverage universe growing by 1.77M and 1.72M respectively (taking share at ~105% of industry growth across both time periods).
+See Page 2 for data by plan and email us for the tracking spreadsheet.